Research

 The Impact of Mobile Internet on Immigration: Evidence from Mexico's 3G Rollout*

-This paper describes the effects of the expansion of internet infrastructure on immigration between Mexico and the United States.
-Specifically, it asks: does the arrival of mobile internet (3G) in a Mexican municipio fundamentally change individuals' migration choice?
-There are several margins on which one might expect an effect--the binary migration choice itself, as well as several related decisions like optimal routes and crossing points, US destination choice, and uptake of travel aid.
-The project seeks to measure the relative strength of two different mechanisms within this migration choice decision.
-On one hand, 3G access introduces (or strengthens) an important information channel for shaping expectations of life in the destination country, and potentially avoiding risks en route.
-On the other hand, 3G is a valuable amenity whose addition to the home community could increase the utility of staying.
-Additionally, the paper examines a relevant side effect of the aforementioned information channel, namely the possibility of price convergence for the illicit services of border-crossing guides, or coyotes.
+This paper examines the effects of Mexico's rollout of mobile internet infrastructure on immigration to the United States.
+It asks: does the arrival of mobile internet (3G) in a Mexican municipio fundamentally change individuals' migration choice?
+There are several decisions on which one might expect an effect--the binary migration choice itself, destination choice, optimal border crossing point, and aid uptake during travel.
+I measure the relative strength of two different mechanisms affecting migration behavior.
+On one hand, 3G access introduces an important information channel for shaping expectations of life in the destination country and avoiding risk en route.
+On the other hand, 3G is a valuable amenity whose addition to the home community may increase the utility of staying.
+The paper also examines a relevant side effect of the aforementioned information channel, namely the possibility of price convergence for the services of border-crossing guides.

 *Drafts and/or slides available upon request.